ueberauth/ueberauth/README.md

 strategy will receive the `handle_request!` call.

 In some cases (default) the application using Ueberauth is responsible for implementing the request phase.
-That is, you should setup a route to receive the request phase and provide a form etc. In some cases, like OAuth, the request phase is used to redirect your user to a 3rd party site to fulfill the request.
+That is, you should set up a route to receive the request phase and provide a form etc. In some cases, like OAuth, the request phase is used to redirect your user to a 3rd party site to fulfill the request.